-On 12 April 2017 the Bank's General Meeting elected a 6-member Supervisory Board
+On 13 April 2018, the Bank's General Meeting elected Mr. Olivier Péqueux as a new member of the Supervisory Board.

 The main function of the Supervisory Board is to see to it that the Bank has a comprehensive and effectively operating system of oversight and control.
 The agendas of the meetings included, among other things, the review of documents to be submitted to the annual ordinary General Meeting, a report on the annual financial statements and on the proposal concerning the use of the after-tax profit, the review of the Bank's annual and interim financial reports, and the proposal to the General Meeting regarding the auditor to be elected as well as his/her remuneration.